 It is a pleasure to serve under your chairmanship, Mr Stringer.
 I agree with the comments made by everyone.
 We are all disappointed that we are where we are and that we have to come forward with these measures, although it is only right, given where we are, that we make contingency plans.
 In line with my hon.
 Friend the Member for Garston and Halewood, I believe it would be helpful for the Committee to have a bit more detail.

 As the Minister said, only a small number of organisations are involved, but if someone needs an organ, cornea or cell, that is a critical matter.
 Without the support of masses of civil servants, it is difficult to understand the situation.
 Will the Minister confirm that there is no change in anything here—it is just a simple transposition of law?
 Will she also confirm that the Secretary of State has gained no additional powers?
 A huge number of regulatory powers are given to the Secretary of State.

 There is sensitivity around these issues and the Acts referred to; we know about the debates on embryology, reproduction and research.
 Has anything changed in that area?
 References to a subsection of a subsection of a subsection sometimes mean that there is a change somewhere.
 The Minister’s confirmation would be helpful.
 My hon.
-Friend the Member for Garston and Halewood mentioned the transition arrangements of six months.
+Friend mentioned the transition arrangements of six months.
 What happens at the end of that if nothing has changed?

 I had to look for the technical note.
 That was not referred to, yet it includes important information that relates to the SI.
 For example, it says:

 “Further information on the agreement process will be published in November.”